 As major social platforms draw inspiration from each other in a bid to stay competitive in the industry, this trust in social media companies will become even more important as consumers will be the ones to ultimately decide which platforms to favour.

 The general skepticism around social media – the delicate handling of data, the invasion of privacy, potential cybercrimes at play, etc – will most likely never go away.
+Social media on blockchain is another difficult terrain to navigate.

 While these platforms continue to address the ongoing problems with their data collection, they will also need to take a different approach in terms of providing users with relatable and individualised content that does not seem to enforce beliefs unto them; but more so just the right nudge on the shoulder.
 This will go a long way in building genuine relationships with the user.